Becoming, Again

 you’ll be dragging back and forth

-across the stage of your life
+across the commencement stage

-until it finally learns that alma mater
+of your life until it finally learns

-we’re never not being born.
+in whom we’re never not being born.

 Comments